Last updated Thursday, July 8, 2021.

 Capacity limits are in place, users will be screened for COVID-19 symptoms and must sign-in, and masking and physical distancing protocols must be followed.

-UTM will be offering the majority of Summer 2021 courses remotely, with select opportunities for dual-delivery, and limited in-person only delivery for specific courses.
+A large number of courses will be offered remotely, with select opportunities for dual-delivery and in-person only courses.

 Options for Online and In-Person Learning